etwilliams28/student-data/README.md

 Create: February 17 2020

 Project Title
-Bikeshare Project
+Student-DATA

 Description
-An analysis of data provided the student data at Udacity.
-We are specifically looking at student data with regards to engagement,enrollment and submissions
+An analysis of student data at Udacity, Looking specifically at student data with regards to engagement,enrollment and submissions

 Files Used:
 daily_engagement.csv